Table of Contents

 In my last article I had shared the steps to Restrict Root User To Access Or Modify A File And Directory In Linux.
 In this article I will continue with topics related to security by an article on SSH Port Forwarding or Tunneling.

-SSH port forwarding or tunneling allows you to forward otherwise unsecure TCP traffic inside a secure SSH tunnel.
+SSH port forwarding or tunneling allows you to forward otherwise unsecure TCP traffic inside a secure SSH tunnel from local to destination server.
 Protocols such as FTP, POP3, SMTP, HTTP, TELNET, and others can all be forwarded inside this SSH tunnel providing increased security features such as encryption and authentication that may not otherwise be supported.

-There are two types of port forwarding mechanisms: Local port forwarding “
+There are two types of port forwarding mechanisms between local and remote host: Local port forwarding “

 -L” and Remote port forwarding “